 The red box shows where those street signs from before.
 When I took this picture, I could easily read each of those street signs by looking right at them.
 But they’re so tiny in the panoramic photo that you can’t even see them, much less read them.

 This illustrates how foveal vision allows us to have very high-resolution vision, but only for a very, very narrow range of directions.
 The range of directions that our eyes see is called the visual field, and foveal vision covers only 0.01% of the visual field (roughly 1 degrees horizontally, although some people define the fovea as being 5 degrees).
+If we did have full resolution everywhere, instead of foveation, then our brains would have to weigh thousands of pounds to process all that information.

 And so, to perceive the world, we move our eyes around.
 We look at one thing, then another, then another.
 As you read this text, your gaze jumps from word to word.
 When looking at a photograph, your eyes jump around from point to point.
 For the most part, this happens unconsciously—we may not even be aware of our own eye movements until it’s pointed out.